Somatic Trauma Healing Therapy — Release What Talk Therapy Couldn't Reach

 • emotional pattern integration

-• deeper regression-style exploration when appropriate
+• deeper regression-style exploration for subconscious trauma healing when appropriate

 You stay aware.